jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 mathjax: false
 ---

-When I was fourteen, my interest video games began to intersect with my interest in programming.
+When I was fourteen, my interest in video games began to intersect with my interest in programming.
 I would go through the files of computer games I played, in an idle attempt to gain some insight into how they worked.
 I mostly looked for plaintext config files, so that I could modify parameters to make my characters unbeatable.
 Sometimes, I would find a texture file, and amuse myself by reskinning in-game objects in MS Paint.